American College of Education

-American College of Education is a private, online for-profit college based in Indianapolis, Indiana, focused on education, healthcare, and nursing.
-American College of Education is a certified B Corporation, and a subsidiary of ACE Holdco PBC of Dallas, Texas.
+American College of Education (ACE) is a private, for-profit online college based in Indianapolis, Indiana, specializing in education, healthcare, nursing, and business programs.
+Established in 2005, American College of Education is accredited by the Higher Learning Commission and offers baccalaureate, master’s, doctorate, and specialist degree programs, as well as graduate certificate.
+American College of Education is a certified B Corporation.